A few words first:

 In this mode the analog output voltage will vary depending on the sensor detection.

 In ANALOG mode, the blue trim on the sensor cannot be used, so in order to adjust the sensitivity of the sensor, the firmware is using a table that convert the output voltage of the sensor into PPM.
 When this PPM value is reached the alarm will trigger.

-In order to prevent false alarm, the firmware is taking several measurments in order to make sure the sensor output is stable above the trigger level.
+In order to prevent false alarm, the firmware is taking several measurements in order to make sure the sensor output is stable above the trigger level.

 Parameter MQ2_CONFIRM_COUNT is used for that purpose.
 Feel free to increase or decrease the confirm count to your liking.
 Increasing this value too much will reduce the reactivity of the alarm but will ensure that a real threat is detected.